 By this time the Federals were knocking with more fury, and soon forced themselves into the house.
 They found Major Richards’ uniform, his boots with the spurs attached, as well as his white hat with its black ostrich plume—and knew they were close to catching him.

 The hours of the search were a trial for the three hidden away beneath the floor.
 Imagine knowing that a mere sneeze or a cough could mean prison—or death.
-The tread of the searching Federals echoed ominously through the darkness.
-Hearts beat strong and fast, and minds wondered if they should open fire in a sudden rush or wait for what fate would bring.
+It makes me shake just thinking about listening to the footsteps of the Federals stomping across the floors above.
+It was one of those times when their heartbeats probably sounded like a thunderclap.

 And last the Yankees departed, but even then the family feared a trick.
 They waited and waited before finally raising the trap door, freeing the men from their prison.
 The men soon discovered that, although their uniforms had been carried away, their horses had not been discovered in a distant pasture.